 Ferguson offers rich habitat situated along Kilmore Creek, the most biologically diverse of the Wildcat Creek watershed.
 The creek hosts mussels, bullfrogs, minnows and various macro-invertebrate species in its waters.

 Land along both sides of the creek features an abundant population of Gray’s sedge, which has seed heads that look like medieval maces.
 Other notable plant species present include American beak grass, several large Pawpaw tree patches (fruit picking is allowed on NICHES lands), rattlesnake fern, flowering dogwood, black willow, and bladdernut thickets.
 Other shrub species include a large stand of swamp rose, elderberry and prickly ash, otherwise known as tooth ache tree.

 The shrubby strip in the middle of the property is a great bird habitat with indigo buntings, brown thrashers, yellow breasted chats and orchard orioles present.

 History of Acquisition and Property

-Jeff Ferguson was introduced to NICHES by founding member, Susan Ulrich.
-Susan’s conveyed her passion for NICHES’ work and mission and combined with Jeff’s life long passion for the natural world, instilled by his parents, Phil and Joan Ferguson and a long term concern for the land that is his home as well as regard for a wide variety of song birds reliant on habitat access led him to donate 21 acres of land and creek for conservation.
+Jeff Ferguson was introduced to NICHES by founding member Susan Ulrich, who conveyed her passion for NICHES’ work and mission.
+Jeff’s life-long enthusiasm for the natural world, instilled by his parents, Phil and Joan Ferguson, along with his long-term concern for the land led him to donate 21 acres of land and creek for conservation.
+The property is home to a wide variety of song-birds reliant on habitat access.